AdobeDocs/frameio-api/src/pages/guides/Custom Actions/Deploying Actions/index.md

 # Deploying Actions

-There are muliple options for receiving applications depending on your requirements, budget, and use case.
+There are muliple options for deploying Actions depending on your requirements, budget, and use case.

 When a custom Action is executed, a payload is sent from Frame.io to the URL provided in your Action's configuration.
 This URL represents the 'receiving application' for your Action.